Message from the Executive Director

 Upopoy and the National Ainu Museum opened on 12 July 2020, three months later than scheduled due to the spread of the new coronavirus.
 We sincerely ask for your continued support and cooperation.

-Director, National Ainu Museum
+Executive Director, National Ainu Museum

 The National Ainu Museum seeks to promote respect for the Ainu as an indigenous people in Japan, to establish proper recognition and understanding of Ainu history and culture both nationally and internationally, and to contribute to the creation and development of new Ainu culture.